talla-ui/talla-ui/llms-overview.md

 UI.Label.fmt("{:Ldate}", bind("date"));
 ```

 Avoid leaking business logic into the view layer.
-Where needed, add another property to the activity or custom view object rather than using complex bindings.
+Where needed, add another property to the activity or component rather than using complex bindings.

 ## Observable Objects